koolquark/uptime-kuma/SECURITY.md

 ## Supported Versions

-### Uptime Kuma Versions
+### Uptime View Versions

-You should use or upgrade to the latest version of Uptime Kuma.
+You should use or upgrade to the latest version of Uptime View.
 All `1.X.X` versions are upgradable to the latest version.

 ### Upgradable Docker Tags